List of uniform polyhedra by Schwarz triangle: Euclidean tilings

 The tiling 6 6/5 | ∞ is generated as a double cover by Wythoff's construction:

 Also there are a few tilings with the mixed symbol p q |:

 There are also some non-Wythoffian tilings:

 The set of uniform tilings of the plane is not proved to be complete, unlike the set of uniform polyhedra.
 The tilings above represent all found by Coxeter, Longuet-Higgins, and Miller in their 1954 paper on uniform polyhedra.
 They conjectured that the lists were complete: this was proven by Sopov in 1970 for the uniform polyhedra, but has not been proven for the uniform tilings.
-Indeed Branko Grünbaum, J. C. P. Miller, and G. C. Shephard list fifteen more non-Wythoffian uniform tilings in Uniform Tilings with Hollow Tiles (1981):
+Indeed Branko Grünbaum, J. C. P. Miller, and G. C. Shephard list fifteen more non-Wythoffian uniform tilings in Uniform Tilings with Hollow Tiles (1981).
+(In two cases the same vertex figure results in two distinct tilings.)

 There are two tilings each for the vertex figures 4.8.4/3.8.4/3.∞ and 4.8/3.4.8/3.4/3.∞; they use the same sets of vertices and edges, but have a different set of squares.
 There exists also a third tiling for each of these two vertex figure that is only pseudo-uniform (all vertices look alike, but they come in two symmetry orbits).
 Hence, for Euclidean tilings, the vertex configuration does not uniquely determine the tiling.

 In the pictures below, the included squares with horizontal and vertical edges are marked with a central dot.
 A single square has edges highlighted.

 Grünbaum, Miller, and Shephard also list 33 uniform tilings using zigzags (skew apeirogons) as faces, ten of which are families that have a free parameter (the angle of the zigzag).
 In eight cases this parameter is continuous; in two, it is discrete.